nuvention-web/Team-J/README.md

 # Answerly - Team J
 - *docs* folder contains our product's website.
-- *Answerly* folder is our deliverable product.
+- *Answerly* folder is our deliverable for Winter quarter.
+- *RateMyClass* folder is our deliverable for Spring quarter.

-Test our product on http://answerly.herokuapp.com
+Test our product Winter quarter product "Answerly" on http://answerly.herokuapp.com

+Spring quarter product under construction.

 Frame/Technologied used to develop the product :